All Episodes

 So you guys might get three podcasts tomorrow.

-So no rock, I don't care about you, bro.
+So, no, Rock, I don't care about you, bro.

 You can have your opinion, bro.

-But the other nigga's annoying.
+But the other nigga is annoying.

-I ain't gonna ban him.
+I ain't going to ban him.

 He's just annoying.